-In November, UCLA Luskin Professor and Marjorie Crump Chair in Social Welfare David Cohen was quoted in an ongoing investigative series by the San Jose Mercury News and Bay Area News Group on psychiatric drugs and foster youth.
+In November, UCLA Luskin Professor David Cohen was quoted in an ongoing investigative series by the San Jose Mercury News and Bay Area News Group on psychiatric drugs and foster youth.

 In the third reported piece in the investigation titled “The Rx Alliance That Drugs Our Kids,” the San Jose Mercury News reveals that nearly 1 of every 4 adolescents in California’s foster care system are prescribed psychiatric drugs to control their behavior.
 That is more than three times the rate for adolescents nationwide.
 Often, the drugs that are prescribed are untested or not approved for children.

 The investigation also showcased the relationship between the foster care prescribers and pharmaceutical companies.
 Pharmaceutical companies are spending millions of dollars to influence physicians who prescribe psychiatric medications to California children in foster care.
 The article explains that foster care prescribers earn nearly twice as much than the typical California doctor, with the highest paid doctors ranging from child psychiatrists to researchers at universities.
 The bulk of the payments fund drug company-sponsored research.

 Professor Cohen noted that this incentive from pharmaceutical companies may be a motivating factor for some doctors.

 “These figures suggest these doctors are not looking out primarily for the kids’ interests…but are looking out for their financial interests, and we should all be wary,” he said.

 “The experimentation, the drug cocktails, the first-line drugging typically starts with the group that’s the least protected — and foster kids are at the bottom of the ladder in our society and so it’s easier to do this to them.”